Tkocean/Aurora/README.md

 [![Platform](https://img.shields.io/badge/Platform-Android-green.svg)](https://www.android.com)
 [![Thanks](https://img.shields.io/badge/Thanks-Box4-green.svg)](https://github.com/CHIZI-0618/box4magisk)

 This project deploys sing-box, mihome proxies via [Magisk](https://github.com/topjohnwu/Magisk), [KernelSU](https://github.com/tiann/KernelSU), or [APatch](https://github.com/bmax121/APatch).
 It supports REDIRECT (TCP only), TProxy (TCP + UDP), and Tun (TCP + UDP, provided by the cores).
-It also supports a Mixed mode of REDIRECT (TCP) + Tun (UDP) proxy.~~as well as automatic cleaning of junk files, fstrim and other features.~~
+It also supports a Mixed mode of REDIRECT (TCP) + Tun (UDP) proxy.

 ## Disclaimer

 - This project is not responsible for the following: bricked devices, SD card corruption, or SoC burnouts.
 - **Please ensure your configuration file does not cause a traffic loop, as this may lead to infinite device reboots.**
-- If you're not sure how to configure this module, you might need applications like ClashForAndroid, sing-box for Android, v2rayNG, surfboard, SagerNet, AnXray, etc.
+- If you're not sure how to configure this module, you might need applications like Clash for Android, sing-box for Android, etc.

 ## Installation